The Dark Heart of Uukrul

-The Dark Heart of Uukrul is a first-person perspective, turn-based fantasy computer role-playing game written by Ian Boswell and Martin Buis of Digital Studios Limited, and published by Broderbund, and later re-published by Moon Books Publishing.
-The game was released in 1989 on the Apple II and in 1990 on the IBM PC; in 2020 it was made available on GOG.com.
+The Dark Heart of Uukrul is a turn-based fantasy role-playing video game written by Ian Boswell and Martin Buis of Digital Studios Limited and published by Broderbund in 1989 for the Apple II and in 1990 for IBM PC compatibles.
+It was re-published by Moon Books Publishing.

-The game comprises a classic party of four heroes (fighter, paladin, cleric, and mage) trying to defeat the evil magician Uukrul and re-conquer the city of Eriosthé, going through many puzzles and riddles.
+The first-person game comprises a classic party of four heroes (fighter, paladin, cleric, and mage) trying to defeat the evil magician Uukrul and re-conquer the city of Eriosthé, going through many puzzles and riddles.
 It has a classic top-view, turn-based combat system and a pseudo-3D first-person perspective for exploration.
 The party can also throw magic spells or pray to whimsical gods, and despite its primitive graphics, there are many enemy variations.
 However, it's noted that the strong points of the game include the puzzles, secrets, level design, and riddles around them, beyond the hack-and-slash and vast mazes.

+In 2020, The Dark Heart of Uukrul was made available on GOG.com.

 Plot

 Four adventurers are sent to the abandoned remnants of the once-great underground city of Eriosthé.
 Their mission, as stated by the Western Council, is to defeat the evil Uukrul, a dark magician of incredible power, who ages ago overthrew the Ancients of the city, and claimed all of its passages and caverns as his dominion.
 Now Eriosthé is plagued by monsters and the minions of Uukrul.
-Fearing Uukrul will attack the western lands, 18 months back the Council sent a party lead by one Mara, but without news a new party must be assembled.
+Fearing Uukrul will attack the western lands, 18 months back the Council sent a party led by one Mara, but without news a new party must be assembled.

 However, there's a way to achieve this seemingly impossible task.
 To reach the greatest possible powers, Uukrul detached his soul from his body, and stored his heart of dark stone somewhere within the furthest reaches of the maze-like passages of Eriosthé.
 Access to the heart is in turn opened by several other hearts, which must be found behind battles with fierce enemies, hidden at secret places, or guarded by inscrutable riddles.